London to Poland by Train in the Sixties and Seventies

 Hook of Holland Harbour Railway Station in 1959

-Het Utrechts Archief, CC0, via Wikimedia Commons
+Het Utrechts Archief, CC0, via Wikimedia Commons.

 Once settled in your railway carriage, you could enjoy the scenery on the direct journey to Kraków.